-NOTE: Because there are various motherboard settings, options, and expansion cards, the following can only be used as a general reference and may not reflect exactly the screen contents displayed on your screen.
+NOTE: Because there are various motherboard settings, options, and expansion cards, the following can only be used as a general reference and may not be an exact reflection of your system.

-5.3 A7V-E Series Motherboard Support CD
+5.3 P4T-F Motherboard Support CD

 NOTE: The support CD contents are subject to change at any time without notice.